YaeshwanthUrumaiya/YaeshwanthUrumaiya/README.md

 ### 👩🏻‍💻 Current Projects:

+AnywhereBrallie: A Machine Learning application which is paired with a custom built brallie display and glasses; allowing blind individuals to take glance at any book/document (even ebooks and pdfs) and turn it's text into brallie/audio.
+Working on Image captioning as well; giving beautiful descriptions of the world that they can't experience.

+GamifiedHandRehab: Utilizing Mediapipe and Unity, this application aims to build motion-as-movement games which allows patients to combine thier rehab exercises with video game sessions.

-CodeStructures: A Web application to help students learn Data Structures and Algorithms
+CodeStructures: A Web application to help students learn Data Structures and Algorithms (On Pause)

 LanguageOverPhone: A mobile calling application which can translate Speech from one language to another; allowing users to converse even if they don't speak/know the same language.
 (In very early development)

 ### 📑 Currently Learning:

-Data Structures, Speech Recognition and Text to Speech Models, OpenCV and MediaPipe
+Transformers, Data Structures, Speech Recognition and Text to Speech Models, Computer Vision and MediaPipe

 ### 🛠 Skills
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=YaeshwanthUrumaiya&layout=compact&theme=vision-friendly-dark)